pouyasolltani81/other_projects/newB/b2/src/README.md

 ## Features

-- Feature 1: scrapping a product
+-  scrapping a product
-- Feature 2: deleting a product
+-  deleting a product
-- Feature 3: viewing the scrapped products
+-  viewing the scrapped products

 ## Technologies Used